drfreder/pandemic-pub-bias/README.md

 per.b.gender <- round(total.b.authors.with.gender/total.b.authors*100, 1)
 ```

-There are 18199 preprints in the bioRxiv dataset for 2019-2020.
-Because
+There are 18199 preprints in the bioRxiv dataset for 2019-2020, each
-the bioRxiv analysis focuses on corresponding authors only, and each
-preprint has a single corresponding author, there are also 18199
+with a single corresponding author.
-non-unique corresponding authors.
 I inferred the gender of 14618
 corresponding authors, or 80.3%, with the rest omitted from subsequent
 analyses.